anthogr45/SVG-Logo-Maker/README.md

 # Logo Generator
 Generates a readme based on the user inputs

-# Carleton University Coding Bootcamp Challenge Assignment 09
+# Carleton University Coding Bootcamp Challenge

-## Bootcamp Module 09 Individual Challenge Assignment - SVG Logo Generator
+## Bootcamp Module 10 Individual Challenge Assignment - SVG Logo Generator

 This Command line application will prompt the user with details required to create the logo.
 User will be requuested for 3 characters and a choice of color for the characters. choice of colors can be submitted either with the color name or with the hexadecimal code.
 Thereafter the user will be requested for a type shape with a shape color for the logo (Circle, Triangle or Square).
 Once all information is collected, the application will generate the Logo which will be saved in a SVG file.